-Degrees will not be awarded to the respondent while a Formal Complaint under these procedures is pending.
-The University may withhold awarding a degree otherwise earned until the adjudication process set forth in these procedures is complete, including the satisfaction of any sanctions imposed.
+The University may withhold awarding a degree otherwise earned until the adjudication process set forth in these procedures is complete, including the satisfaction of any sanctions imposed.8

-The University will temporarily note the respondent's transcript once a Formal Complaint is made pursuant to these procedures.
 The University will temporarily note the respondent's transcript if the respondent has been temporarily suspended pursuant to these procedures.
-These temporary notations may not be appealed and will be removed upon resolution of the underlying matter.
+This temporary notation may not be appealed and will be removed upon resolution of the temporary suspension.